Math Says Don't Slow Down At Red Lights

 • Slow down enough to make sure that the light will turn green before I reach the intersection and have to come to a complete stop

-So I was kind of trying to do an optimization, balancing these two factors.
+So I was basically trying to do an optimization, balancing these two factors.
 It occurred to me that there must be some optimum solution that I should be able to reach mathematically, given some assumptions.
-The solution could be obvious to some people, but to me it really wasn’t clear; maybe you should avoid the breaks entirely in order to maintain the maximum possible speed if you get lucky and the light turns green quickly, or maybe you should break significantly in order to delay reaching the intersection and ensure that you can maintain at least some speed if you get unlucky and the light stays red for a long time.
+The solution could be obvious to some people, but to me it really wasn’t clear; maybe you should avoid the brakes entirely in order to maintain the maximum possible speed if you get lucky and the light turns green quickly, or maybe you should brake significantly in order to delay reaching the intersection and ensure that you can maintain at least some speed if you get unlucky and the light stays red for a long time.

 Formalizing this optimization problem: